richardroyal/simple-chrome-reload/README.md

 ## Reload Open Chrome Tab

-Failsafe method of reloading an open tab from keyboard shortcut.
-Will work with any browser that maintains visible a reload button.
+Failsafe method of reloading an open tab from keyboard shortcut without leaving your IDE.
+Will work with any browser that maintains visible reload button.
 Great for two monitor development scheme.

 ## Test and Setup